IreneKilgannon/pands-project/README.md

 ## Load the Data Set

 The data set was downloaded from [UCI Maching Learning Repository](https://archive.ics.uci.edu/dataset/53/iris) and imported.
 This csv file does not contain column names and the column names were obtained from the variables table on the [information page of the iris data set](https://archive.ics.uci.edu/dataset/53/iris).
-They column names are sepal_length_cm, sepal_width_cm, petal_length_cm, petal_width_cm and species.
+The column names are sepal_length_cm, sepal_width_cm, petal_length_cm, petal_width_cm and species.

 A number of methods were explored to add the column names [adding headers to a dataframe in pandas a comprehensive-guide](https://saturncloud.io/blog/adding-headers-to-a-dataframe-in-pandas-a-comprehensive-guide/).
 The simplest method is to add the column names using the name parameter when the data set was loaded.